Asano-Naoki/docker_laravel_meilisearch/README.md

     }
 });
 ```
-You can search users at http://localhost:7700/user_search.
+You can search users at http://localhost/user_search.

 CAUTION:
-This code is for only temporary testing purpose.
-You should use controllers, views, validations.
-Especially, don't use form data without escaping them.
+This code snippet is for only temporary testing purpose.
+You should use controllers, views, validations, etc. Especially, don't use form data which other people input without escaping them.

 ## Author